lewark/inv.lua/README.md

 ### Devices

 Custom settings for connected devices such as chests, furnaces, or barrels can be specified within JSON files inside the `devices` directory.
 Each file can contain a single rule or a list of rules that affect device behavior.
-For example, a type of inventory can be assigned a higher priority so that items are preferentially stored within inventories of that type:
+For example, this rule assigns a certain type of inventory a higher priority so that items are preferentially stored within inventories of that type:

 ```json
 {